rubenwiersma/pointcloud-differential/README.md

 ![Example gradient of x-coordinate](assets/img/gradient.png)

-_Example output of the gradient operator on a scalar field._
+_Visualization in Polyscope of the output of the gradient operator on the x-coordinate._

 ## Installation
 The recommended installation method is by using pip: